Master Moisturizing: Combination Skin Tutorial

 Step-by-Step Moisturising Tutorial for Combination Skin

 Now for the good bit—let's get into the actual technique.
-Proper application can make the difference between a moisturiser that works and one that just sits on your skin doing nothing.
+Proper application can make the difference between a moisturizer that works and one that just sits on your skin doing nothing.
 The secret lies in treating different areas of your face according to their specific needs whilst maintaining overall balance.

 Preparation: Cleansing and Toning

 Start with a gentle cleanser that removes excess oil without stripping your skin.
 Follow with a **lightweight moisturiser**-friendly toner that balances your skin's pH.
-Your skin should feel clean but not tight before you apply your moisturiser.
+Your skin should feel clean but not tight before you apply your moisturizer.

 Application Techniques for T-Zone